 What Type of Barcode Do I Need?
 What is an EAN Barcode?

-It is a very common question I receive every day.
+It is a very common question I receive every day from those looking to buy barcodes.
 If you live in the United States or Canada and your product is not a book or a magazine, then you need what is called a UPC-A barcode, also known as UPC codes or UPC’s.
 All of them refer to the same 12-digit barcode you see on nearly 100% of all products you’ll find in a store.
 (UPC, by the way, stands for Universal Product Code.)

 Whether you are selling toasters, CD’s, clothing, newspapers, auto accessories, pharmaceuticals, food, alcohol, or anything else you can think of, you need to put the standard 12-digit UPC-A barcode on your product.
 The great news is that once you have a UPC barcode on your product, you can sell your product in any store around the world.